 I love being able to make sense of math to those who struggle with it.
 I believe anyone has the ability to learn with the right help, and with the tools and experience I have gained working with hundreds of students, I strive to achieve that "Aha!
 I get it now!!" moment with each and every student.

 Math is my passion, and it is my life.
 It always made sense to me, and I want to help others learn how to problem solve and think critically, because it applies not only to math, but so man aspects of our lives.

-I always want to make them comfortable, so getting to know the tudent first is crucial to developing a good relationship.
+I always want to make them comfortable, so getting to know the student first is crucial to developing a good relationship.
 What are they into?
 Do they like math(it's ok if they say no at the beginning)?
 How was their day?
-I like to quickly build report, and also find relatable topics that will help me with instruction.
+I like to quickly build rapport, and also find relatable topics that will help me with instruction.

 I set realistic goals and organize a basic curriculum/timetable for working with each student, and communicate this with them and the parents.

 Bacholor's with honors from UCSB in Applied Math.
 While there I worked in the Math lab tutoring lower level undergraduates.